HOBOws/Domain_mapper/README.md

 # Domain_Mapper: A Multi-Level Domain Scanning Script

 Domain_Mapper is a domain scanning script designed to identify vulnerabilities in a domain environment for security assessment purposes.
-It leverages various tools to gather information, but it's crucial to note that it's intended for use on Kali Linux only.
+It leverages various tools to gather information, but it's crucial to note that it's intended for use primarily on Kali Linux.
 This script will automatically download any dependencies not pre-installed on Kali.

 **Dependencies:**